Cowdray is a Historic Tudor House in Midhurst, West Sussex.

 Its magnificent ruins are set in the stunning landscape of Cowdray Park, in the heart of the South Downs National Park.

-Cowdray is now closed for the season but will reopen in 2015.
+Cowdray will be open on Saturday, Sunday and Bank Holiday Monday afternoons from 23rd May until 6th September 2015.
+Opening times are 12pm to 4pm with last admissions at 3pm.
 Pre-booked groups of 20 or more can visit at any time of the year; please see our Group Visits page for more information.The Cowdray Heritage Trust is Heritage Lottery Funded